UCSD-SUMS/sums-vue/src/officers.md

 </template>
 <template v-slot:extra>

-> I joined SUMS to meet others who are in the same field as me and have a passion for math.
+> I'm passionate about mathematics and love to meet new people, so SUMS is a great way to explore
-> I hope to get more people involved within the community and have some fun.
+> both of those.

-Favorite Fields of Math: *Linear Algebra and Statistics* <br />
+Favorite Fields of Math: *Linear Algebra, Neural Networks, Fluid Flow* <br />
-Favorite Math Classes: *MATH 183, MATH 102* <br />
+Favorite Math Classes: *MATH 18, MATH 102, MATH 20E* <br />
-Hobbies: *Baking, Going to Concerts*
+Hobbies: *Running, Watching Formula 1, Listening to music*

 </template>
 </Officer>